AherRahul/portfolio-v1/content/articles/11-java-fundamentals/exception-basics.md

     public static void readFile(String fileName) throws IOException {
         try (BufferedReader reader = new BufferedReader(new FileReader(fileName))) {
             System.out.println(reader.readLine());
-        } // Resources are automatically closed here
+        } // Automatically closes resources
     }
 }
 ```

-In this example, we use a logger to record any issues while reading a file, and we handle resources effectively with the `try-with-resources` statement.
+This example uses a logger to record errors and the `try-with-resources` statement to ensure resources are managed correctly.

-Now that you understand the basics of exceptions, you're ready to explore how to use the `try-catch` block in Java.
+## Conclusion

+Exceptions are a fundamental part of Java programming, enabling you to handle errors and unexpected events gracefully.
+By understanding the types of exceptions, how to create custom exceptions, and following best practices, you can write code that is both robust and maintainable.

+Mastering exception handling in Java not only improves your program's reliability but also enhances the user experience by preventing crashes and providing clear feedback when something goes wrong.

-In the next chapter, we will look at how to implement these blocks effectively, providing a safety net for your code’s execution and helping you manage error conditions gracefully.
+Stay tuned for the next chapter, where we will dive into implementing `try-catch` blocks effectively, giving your code a safety net to manage errors smoothly.